-The E0C6S46 has two oscillation circuits (OSC1 and OSC3).
-OSC1 is a crystal oscillation circuit that supplies the operating clock to the CPU and peripheral circuits.
+The E0C6S48 has two oscillation circuits (OSC1 and OSC3).
+OSC1 is either a crystal or a CR oscillation circuit that supplies the operating clock to the CPU and peripheral circuits.
 OSC3 is either a CR or a ceramic oscillation circuit.
-When processing with the E0C6S46 requires high-speed operation, the CPU operating clock can be switched from OSC1 to OSC3 by the software.
-To stabilize operation of the internal circuits, the operating voltage Vs1 must be switched according to the oscillation circuit to be used.
+When processing with the E0C6S48 requires high-speed operation, the CPU operating clock can be switched from OSC1 to OSC3 by the software.
+To stabilize operation of the internal circuits, the operating voltage VS1 must be switched according to the oscillation circuit to be used.
 Figure 5.1.1 is the block diagram of this oscillation system.